 - Blood from the Mouth: The coven seems to like this trope.
 Tammi, Dean, and Janet cough up blood (and other things) as the result of a spell.

 - Boyish Short Hair: Janet and Tammi.

-- Bullet Dodges You: Tammi stops a bullet from the Colt.
+- Bullet Dodges You: Tammi stops a bullet from the new Colt.

-- Continuity Nod: When he's arguing with Dean over Ruby, Sam brings up that demon chick in Ohio Dean didn't want dead.
+- Continuity Nod: When he's arguing with Dean over Ruby, Sam brings up Casey, that demon chick in Ohio that Dean didn't want dead.

 - The Corrupter: The demon possessing Tammi turns a group of innocent women into witches and damns their souls to Hell, just like it did to Ruby in the 1300s.